 Although remodeling a garage into an Accessory Dwelling Unit (ADU) might seem expensive at first, there are various ways that it can truly be a profitable investment.
-How can a garage conversion be profitable?
+Are you wondering how converting a garage can be profitable?

-There are various ways that garage conversions can be profitable.
+There are various ways that a conversion can be profitable.

 How Can Garage Conversion be Profitable?